mobile domain:www.usaa.com

 Starting your family?
 Here's some information new parents need to know about life insurance and how it can help protect themselves and their children.

-Information courtesy of USAA Life Insurance Company and USAA Life Insurance Company of New York
+Information courtesy of USAA Life Insurance Company and USAA Life Insurance Company of New York.

-Video Transcript: Life insurance for new parents
+Life insurance for new parents

 Video Duration: 2 minutes 34 seconds

-Introduction: Elapsed time 0 minutes 0 seconds [00:00]
+Intro: Elapsed time 0 minutes 0 seconds [00:00]

-Whether you're a new parent or getting ready to grow your family, you've got a lot on your mind – and finances are likely a part of that.
-Not only are you budgeting for diapers and daycare, but you may also be worrying about topics you've never thought about before, like – what would happen to my family's finances if I were to die unexpectedly?
+Whether you're a new parent or getting ready to grow your family, you've got a lot on your mind.
+And finances are likely a part of that.
+Not only are you budgeting for diapers and daycare, but you may also be worrying about topics you've never thought about before, like: What would happen to my family's finances if I were to die unexpectedly?

 This is where life insurance comes into play.
 It can help add peace of mind and financial security for the family you're building.
 As a new parent, getting life insurance is often easier than you may think.
 To start, you may review employee benefits that you or your spouse have available.
-Often employers will offer some form of group life insurance for little to no cost.
-In most cases though, that's not enough.
-So, you'll still have to buy a stand-alone policy to get the full protection you need.

 There are two main types of life insurance policies: term policies and permanent policies.

 If you're just starting out, a term policy may be your first consideration.
 Term policies provide simple life insurance protection in exchange for affordable premium payments.
 The premiums either increase yearly or stay level for a set duration.
-You'll be covered until you reach the age where the policy expires, or you decide to cancel coverage.
+You'll be covered until you reach the age where the policy expires or you decide to cancel coverage.

 On the other hand, permanent life insurance is coverage that's meant to last a lifetime.
 Although your premiums may be higher, you'll have coverage that's there for old age and can build cash value.
+Both options typically include a child rider, which offers added protection for your kids.
+If your budget allows, you can also set up a stand-alone life insurance policy on your child.

 How much life insurance should you get?